Ticket Sellers

 About Marshall Crenshaw

-Marshall Howard Crenshaw is an American musician, singer, songwriter, and guitarist best known for hit songs such as "Someday, Someway," a US top 40 hit in 1982, "Cynical Girl," and "Whenever You're on My Mind."
-He is also the co-author of one of the biggest radio hits of the 1990s, the Gin Blossoms's "Til I Hear It from You."
+Marshall Howard Crenshaw is an American musician, singer, songwriter, and guitarist best known for hit songs such as "Someday, Someway", a US top 40 hit in 1982, "Cynical Girl", and "Whenever You're on My Mind".
+He is also the co-author of one of the biggest radio hits of the 1990s, Gin Blossoms's "Til I Hear It from You".
 His music has roots in classic soul music and Buddy Holly, to whom Crenshaw was often compared in the early days of his career, and whom he portrayed in the 1987 film La Bamba.

 Born in Michigan, Crenshaw performed in the musical Beatlemania before releasing his self-titled album in 1982.
 Crenshaw could not replicate the commercial success of Marshall Crenshaw and follow-up Field Day with later albums.
-Crenshaw has also contributed songs to other artists, writing singles for Kirsty MacColl and the Gin Blossoms.
+Crenshaw has also contributed songs to other artists, writing singles for Kirsty MacColl and Gin Blossoms.
 A quote from Trouser Press summed up Marshall Crenshaw's early career: "Although he was seen as a latter-day Buddy Holly at the outset, he soon proved too talented and original to be anyone but himself."

 Born in Detroit, Michigan, he grew up in the northern suburb of Berkley.
 His brother, Robert, would join Crenshaw's touring band during the 1980s.
 He graduated from Berkley High School in June 1971.